CreativeAlloy/eleventy-netlify-boilerplate/posts/2026-08-29-critical-thinking-fundamentals-conditional-reasoning-seminar.md

 ## Moving Forward

-In the next lecture-seminar pair, we will explore the various logical operations that can be used in categorical and conditional reasoning.
+[In the next lecture-seminar pair,](https://thewaspalloy.org/posts/critical-thinking-fundamentals-logical-operations/) we will explore the various logical operations that can be used in conditional reasoning.

 ***Sufian M'Barki***